 Gas balloons filled with hydrogen were considered more efficient in those early days since they did not require a continuous fire.
 The lightest of all elements, Hydrogen could keep the balloons aloft longer while the altitude was more easily adjustable.

 Following those initial pioneering flights, the new breed of aviators tackled new and more significant challenges, hoping to set records.

-In the United States, the first documented human-crewed balloon flight launch occurred in Philadelphia in 1793 with George Washington in attendance.
+The first documented human-crewed balloon flight launch in the United States occurred in Philadelphia in 1793 with George Washington in attendance.
 The craft landed in Gloucester County, New Jersey, about 30 miles away, after reaching an altitude of 5,800 feet.

 Ballooning in the 19th Century